Spectrum of two-dimensional $su(2)$ gauge theories coupled to massless fermions in integer representations: Results

 The spectrum for $J=2$ and $2K\leq 28$ is shown in the top panel of~\fgn{J2-plot}.
 The analysis follows the same steps as for $J=1$ so we will not repeat the analysis details and only focus on the results.
 In contrast to $J=1$, the lightest state ($M^2=28.6$) is a boson for $J=2$.
 The contribution from four particle states to this state is more than that of the lightest boson state for $J=1$.
 The effect of this seems to be a slight enhancement of the momentum fraction distribution at $x=0.5$ compared to the lightest boson state for $J=1$.
 The lightest fermionic state ($M^2=35.8$) is primarily made of a five particle state and the momentum fraction distibution shows a single peak around $x=\frac{11}{27}$.
 This behavior is quite different from the lightest fermion state for $J=1$ and is on par with the heavier states.
 There are bosonic states around the same mass and their momentum fraction distribution is close to the fermionic states.
 The number density of these bosonic states favors four and six particles almost equally.
 The momentum fraction distribution for $100$ states starting from the $100^{\rm th}$ state for $2K=27$ (contains $463$ states) and $2K=28$ (contains $598$ states) shown in the bottom left panel is qualitatively similar to $J=1$.
 Similarly to $J=1$, we see a clustering of states and $M^2=80$ is at the beginning of the cluster.
 Outliers are again seen in a manner similar to $J=1$.

-Contrary to $J=1,2$ the spectrum for $J=3$ has exact zero modes at finite $K$.
-Since the spectra are obtained numerically by evaluating $H_I$ and diagonalizing it, we explictly work some cases analytically to establish the existence of zero modes before we proceed to present the numerical results.
+Contrary to $J=1,2$ the spectrum for $J=3$ has exact massless modes at finite $K$.
+Since the spectra are obtained numerically by evaluating $H_I$ and diagonalizing it, we explictly work some cases analytically to establish the existence of massless modes before we proceed to present the numerical results.

 \bet

 \eet{zeros}